flashboss/rubia-forums/README.md

     mvn clean install -P${distribution},production

-to deploy it with the shell command in jboss:
+to deploy it with the shell command in Wildfly:

     $JBOSS_HOME/bin/jboss-cli.sh
     connect localhost
     deploy /xxxx/rubia-forums.war

- to create new users in jboss 7:
+ to create new users in Wildfly:

 $JBOSS_HOME/bin/add_user.sh